LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 If button **SK2** is held in while the power / volume control is turned off, and with suspend mode enabled, the radio will do a full power off, and the realtime clock will not be maintained.
 If suspend mode is not enabled, holding **SK2** while the power / volume control is turned off, will enter suspend mode.

-*Note:*
+*Notes:*

-Suspend mode consumes about 20mA from the battery, and will flatten the battery in around 3 or 4 days, for a brand-new battery that is fully charged.
+- Suspend mode consumes about 20mA from the battery, and will flatten the battery in around 3 or 4 days, for a brand-new battery that is fully charged.
-This mode is primarily intended for use with Satellite mode, which requires the exact time and date to be known, in order to predict satellite passes and calculate satellite Doppler corrected frequencies.
+- This mode is primarily intended for use with Satellite mode, which requires the exact time and date to be known, in order to predict satellite passes and calculate satellite Doppler corrected frequencies.

-This setting is only available on GD-77 | DM-1801 | DM-1801A.
+**This setting is only available on GD-77 | DM-1801 | DM-1801A.**

-#### Safe Power On<!-- linebreak -->
+##### Safe Power On<!-- linebreak -->

 This setting requires SK1 to be pressed when powering up the transceiver, preventing unwanted power-ups, such as when the radio is in a backpack, which can drain the battery.
 This parameter is also operational when suspend mode is enabled.

 *Note:*

-This setting is also available on the RD-5R, even if suspend mode isn't.
+- This setting is also available on the RD-5R, even if suspend mode isn't.

-This setting is not available on the MD-9600 | RT-90
+**This setting is not available on the MD-9600 | RT-90.**

-#### Auto Power Off<!-- linebreak -->
+##### Auto Power Off<!-- linebreak -->

 This setting (*APO*) enables the transceiver to switch off, if the radio is not used in the selected amount of time (30, 60, 90, 120 and 180 minutes); i.e. No keys or buttons, including PTT no keys are pressed.

 One minute before the transceiver switches off, an "**Auto Pwr-Off**" message is displayed and notification beep tones are played.

-*Note:*
+*Notes:*

  - The **Auto Pwr-Off** function does not work:
    * if the transceiver is scanning.